 On a related note, don’t overcrowd the grill.
 There needs to be sufficient airflow for the meat to cook.
 Put too much on the grill at one time and you’ll be waiting a LONG time for dinner (ask me how I know).

 (9) Let it rest.

 The secret to the perfect meal on a grill is allowing your meat to rest for 10-15 minutes after it’s been cooked to temperature.
 For larger game, we sometimes let it sit for up to 30 minutes!
 This will allow the juices to dissipate throughout the meat, meaning your steak will be juicy!

 Did you annihilate family dinner last week?
 Were your ribs charred or chewy?
 Did the in-laws “pretend” that dinner was great, even though you know it was terrible?

 I’ve done it too!
-The key is to learning from your mistakes, and avoiding them next time.
+The key is to learn from your mistakes and avoid them next time.
 Simple changes with grilling can make all the difference to a successful meal!

 Use this FREE One Week Grilling Meal Plan for your next week of outdoor meals!
 Designed to keep the house cool and the meals hot with plenty of grilling ideas.